wp-plugins/my-calendar/readme.txt

 * New feature: Archive events to hide from admin events list.
 * New feature: Control input options for multiple types of location input data.
 * New feature: Shortcode generator for primary, upcoming, and today's events shortcodes.
+* New feature: admin-side event search

 * New filter: mc_date_format for customizing date formats.
 * New filter: customize search results page: mc_search_page
 * New filter: mc_use_permalinks to enable use of custom post type permalinks for single event pages.
 * New filter: mc_post_template to customize template used in single event shortcode automatically inserted into custom post type pages.

+* New design: new stylesheet option available: twentyfourteen.css

 * Updated: added more fields to search on events.
 * Updated: updated image uploader to use add media panel and store attachment ID